 The Calgary Civic Symphony

-The orchestra executive decided in 1985 to make a distinction between its main governing, fund-raising body, the Orchestra Society of Calgary, and its performing branch the Calgary Civic Symphony.
-With this differentiation, community members who were interested in cultural activities but were not performing artists could still be active members of the organisation.
+In 1975, the late music director, Kenneth Nielsen, invited retired professional musicians to form a volunteer-based community orchestra.
+This was the birth of the Orchestra Society of Calgary which had an initial membership of 38 musicians.
+In 1985, the orchestra executive decided to make a distinction between its governing, fund-raising body, the Orchestra Society of Calgary, and its performing branch the Calgary Civic Symphony.
+With this differentiation, community members who were interested in cultural activities but were not musicians could still be active members of the organisation.

-Today The Civic has grown to over 100 members (60-70 on stage) who come from all walks of life.
+Since then, The Civic has grown to over 100 members (60-70 on stage) who come from all walks of life.
 We rehearse once a week and invest in individual practice time to produce five amazing concerts every season.